semaphoreci/docs/docs/essentials/pipeline-queues.md

 ## Conditional queue configurations

-In some cases it is useful to have different queue behaviors for same pipeline on different branches or maybe the tag-triggered pipelines should be assigned to a separate queue etc.
+In some cases, it is useful to have different queue behaviours for the same pipeline on different branches.
+Similar to that, you might need only tag-triggered pipelines to be assigned to a separate queue and the rest to behave regularly.

-Solution for these and similar cases is to have multiple queue configurations that are only applicable if certain conditions are met.
+Solution for those and similar cases is to have multiple queue configurations that are only applicable if certain conditions are met.
+Semaphore supports this option trough [conditional queue configurations][cond-queue-defs-reference].

-The Semaphore supports this option trough [conditional queue configurations][cond-queue-defs-reference] as it is illustrated in the example bellow.
+Here's an example:

 ``` yaml
 version: v1.0